pamcdo/microsoft-365-docs/microsoft-365/enterprise/configure-exchange-server-for-hybrid-modern-authentication.md

 ## Using hybrid Modern Authentication with Outlook for iOS and Android

-If you are an on-premises customer using Exchange server on TCP 443, please whitelist the following IP ranges:
+If you are an on-premises customer using Exchange server on TCP 443, please make sure you have the following IP ranges on your allowlist so that the [Autodetect service](/Exchange/clients/outlook-for-ios-and-android/use-hybrid-modern-auth?view=exchserver-2019) can commuicate with your Exchange servers:

 ```text
 52.125.128.0/20
 52.127.96.0/23
 ```
+These URL's are also documented on the [Additional endpoints not included in the Office 365 IP Address and URL Web service](/microsoft-365/enterprise/configure-exchange-server-for-hybrid-modern-authentication?view=o365-worldwide#using-hybrid-modern-authentication-with-outlook-for-ios-and-android) article.

 ## Related topics